Skip to main content

 Peptide therapies deliver precise signals to cellular receptors, offering a targeted method to modulate biological pathways affected by chronic stress.

 In the context of chronic stress, certain peptides can be utilized to support the systems most damaged by HPA axis dysregulation.
 Their action is often indirect but powerful.
 For instance, instead of trying to force cortisol down, a peptide might be used to restore deep sleep, which is the body’s most potent natural HPA axis regulator.
-Others may work by reducing the that is both a cause and a consequence of GR resistance.
+Others may work by reducing the systemic inflammation that is both a cause and a consequence of GR resistance.

 Which Peptides Are Relevant for Stress Modulation?